speedment/speedment-doc/pages/enterprise_spring.md

  curl localhost:8080/sakila/film
  ```

-This will retrieve the first 25 films (where only the first two are shown for brievity):
+This will retrieve the first 25 films (where only the first two elements are shown for brievity):

 ``` json
 [